telerik/blazor-docs/components/chart/labels-template-and-format.md

 After the example, you can find lists with the available fields you can use in templates.

 To add a new line, use the `\n` symbol.

+To format the values, you need to call a JavaScript function that will return the desired new string based on the template value you pass to it.
+You can find an example of this in the [How to format the percent in a label for a pie or donut chart]({%slug chart-format-percent%}) knowledge base article.

 >caption Custom templates in labels